hashicorp/terraform-provider-aws/website/docs/r/ec2_transit_gateway.html.markdown

 * `amazon_side_asn` - (Optional) Private Autonomous System Number (ASN) for the Amazon side of a BGP session.
 The range is `64512` to `65534` for 16-bit ASNs and `4200000000` to `4294967294` for 32-bit ASNs.
 Default value: `64512`.
 * `auto_accept_shared_attachments` - (Optional) Whether resource attachment requests are automatically accepted.
 Valid values: `disable`, `enable`.
 Default value: `disable`.
+* `cidr_blocks` - (Optional) The list of associated CIDR blocks.
+It can contain up to 1 IPv4 CIDR block of size up to /24 and up to one IPv6 CIDR block of size up to /64.
+The IPv4 block must not be from range 169.254.0.0/16
 * `default_route_table_association` - (Optional) Whether resource attachments are automatically associated with the default association route table.
 Valid values: `disable`, `enable`.
 Default value: `enable`.
 * `default_route_table_propagation` - (Optional) Whether resource attachments automatically propagate routes to the default propagation route table.
 Valid values: `disable`, `enable`.
 Default value: `enable`.
 * `description` - (Optional) Description of the EC2 Transit Gateway.